 Filing a UK or Community registered design application

-For a UK company or individual, the starting point would be to consider filing a UK registered design application or a Community registered design application within 12 months of having publicly disclosed your design (a 12-month grace period allows a designer or associated company to file a UK or Community registered design application up to 12 months after public disclosure first occurred).
-However, this grace period should not be used if you intend to subsequently file corresponding applications outside the UK or EU, because not all countries provide for a grace period under their local law.
+For a UK company or individual, the starting point would be to consider filing a UK registered design application and/or a Community registered design application within 12 months of having publicly disclosed your design (a 12-month grace period allows a designer or associated company to file a UK or Community registered design application up to 12 months after public disclosure).
+However, this grace period should not be relied upon if you intend to subsequently file corresponding applications outside the UK or EU, because not all countries provide for a grace period under their local law.

 Having prepared your drawings or photographs, the UK registered design application can be filed with the necessary accompanying forms at the UK Designs Registry.